sonatype-nexus-community/bbash/README.md

 Then run [server.go](./server.go) in debug mode in your favorite IDE, and enjoy break points activating when you connect to endpoints.
 Wee!

-For frontend work (with a previously manually launched database), this command is helpful for development:
+For frontend work (with a previously manually launched database - see `docker run ...` above), this command is helpful for development:
 ```shell
 make run-air-alone
 ```